bdpedigo/morphsync/README.md

 # MorphSync

-MorphSync is a Python library for working with multi-layered morphological data structures.
+MorphSync is a Python library for working with multi-layered morphological data.
 It provides a unified framework for managing and synchronizing different representations of morphological data such as meshes, point clouds, graphs, and tabular data.

 ## Key Features

 - **Multi-layer data management**: Handle meshes, point clouds, graphs, and tables in a unified framework
-- **Automatic mapping**: Create and manage mappings between different data layers
+- **Linking**: Create and manage mappings between different data layers
-- **Spatial operations**: Built-in support for spatial queries and nearest neighbor operations
-- **Flexible data structures**: Work with pandas DataFrames and numpy arrays seamlessly
+- **Link-based operations**: Apply masks/selections or features from one data layer to another
-- **Graph-based linking**: Use graph algorithms to find mappings across multiple layers
+- **Transitivity**: Easily apply transitive mappings across multiple layers
+- **Lightweight**: Intentionally light on algorithms, use your own tools but stop worrying about mappings

 ## Quick Start